Pawsanie/Novelist/README.md

   }
 }
 ```
-You can read more about how the texture files are arranged in the **Characters and their sprites** paragraph<br>
+You can read more about how the texture files are arranged in the "**Characters and their sprites**" paragraph.<br>

 Images must be in **jpg** format and stored in a 'Backgrounds' folder.<br>
 **Folder location:**<br>